cobratbq/otrr/README.md

 # otrr

-OTR version 3 implementation in Rust.
+OTRv4 implementation in Rust.

-__status__ work-in-progress, "_It builds.
-There are some tests."
+__status__ work-in-progress, OTRv4 in development, further testing needed

 Tests demonstrate an established OTR session, however this only proves that any bugs we might touch are symmetric in nature.

-- ☐ correctness?
-- ☐ interoperability?

 ## Warning